petergpt/OpenAI_GoogleSheets/README.md

 #### How to use it

+1. **First time setup** go to the AppsScript, select function onOpen and run it to enable the button.
+After this you should see the button 'Revise API Response' on top of the spreadsheet.
+Refresh the sheet if not.
 1. **Select cells with bad responses** select as many cells as needed
 2. **Click button** 'Revise API Responses' drop down, then select 'Re-send API request to OpenAI' button.
 3. **API request** This will trigger a script to execute a second API call with an updated prompt that asks the same model to revise the output